NEW YEARS EVE IN REYKJAVIK, ICELAND

-Update 25/08/’17: Most of our favorite fine dining restaurants in Reykjavik get fully booked months in advance and literally all restaurants in Reykjavik get fully booked weeks in advance.
+Update 09/09/’19: Almost all of our favourite fine dining restaurants in Reykjavik get fully booked months in advance and literally all restaurants in Reykjavik get fully booked weeks in advance.
 It is necessary to make reservations far in advance for this night.
 Get in touch with us and we can recommend restaurants and help you make reservations if you like.

 Throughout the years, many restaurants used to be closed on New Year’s Eve.
 Today, however, this is changing and mostly because of a big increase in tourism.
 By far most restaurants in down town Reykjavik will, therefore, be open – But with limited hours & settings.

 Here is a very good thing to know: For the past two years every single food serving venue in Reykjavik has been absolutely packed for this evening.
 And in our experience, a lot of people didn’t even get the chance to sit down for a New Years Eve meal.
 I hosted a crazy New Years Eve Reykjavik Bar Crawl last year and there I met a few of my guests that didn’t make any dinner reservations – So they ended up buying sandwiches from the grocery store and eat at their hostel.

 That is probably just ok but I would highly recommend you to make reservations ahead of time.
 And way ahead of time!
 Since in our opinion, New Years is not the night when you want to have a tuna sandwich!
 Even though it’s a fresh caught Icelandic tuna!

 Like already mentioned, the nightlife on New Year’s Eve is the main event.
 It is crazy and it’s the biggest party of the year.